Secure Financial Transactions — Any Time, Any Place

 Steps we take in our business to address Modern Slavery

-EPS has implemented risk-based policies, procedures, and controls to adequately comply with established laws and regulations to avoid being used as a vehicle for modern slavery and human trafficking among other risks.
+EPS has implemented risk-based policies, procedures, and controls to adequately comply with established laws and regulations to avoid being used as a vehicle of modern slavery and human trafficking among other risks.

 Such policies, procedures and controls are designed to mitigate the potential risks throughout the remittance process from beginning to end, this includes:

-• All employees and agents are trained and tested on anti-money laundering, terrorist financing, fraud prevention, modern slavery, human trafficking detection and prevention, and the reporting of suspicious activity.
+· All employees and agents are trained and tested on anti-money laundering, terrorist financing, fraud prevention, modern slavery, human trafficking detection and prevention, and the reporting of suspicious activity.
+Training is risk based and tailored to role specific responsibilities.
 Relevant training courses are rolled out to employees throughout the year.
+Completion rates and knowledge assessments are tracked to ensure effectiveness.

-• Continue to monitor UK Home Office, law enforcement and other Competent Authorities for information on new and emerging Modern Slavery risks relevant to EPS.
+· Continue to monitor UK Home Office, Law enforcement and other Competent Authorities for information on new and emerging Modern Slavery and Human Trafficking risks relevant to EPS.

 EPS pledges to combat human trafficking and modern slavery in any form and will continue to assess and improve its efforts.
 Ongoing measures include;

-• continuing to maintain open communication lines with law enforcement and non-governmental organisations in the fight against modern slavery.
+- continuing to maintain open communication lines with law enforcement and non-governmental organisations in the fight against modern slavery and organised immigration crime;

 Approval

-This statement is made in accordance with Section 54 of the Modern Slavery Act 2015 of the United Kingdom and constitutes EPS's modern slavery and human trafficking transparency statement for the year ended 31st December 2022, and was approved by the Board of Euronet Payment Services Limited for publication on 17th May 2023.
+This statement is made in accordance with Section 54 of the Modern Slavery Act 2015 of the United Kingdom and constitutes EPS´s modern slavery and human trafficking transparency statement for the year ended 31st December 2025, and was approved by the Board of Euronet Payment Services Limited for publication on 30 June 2026.